-The Village's net position was \$28,996,909 on April 30, 2020.
-The net investment in capital assets amounted to \$25,607,889.
+The Village's net position was \$39,538,549 on April 30, 2021.
+The net investment in capital assets amounted to \$37,123,838.
 This figure is arrived at by taking the original costs of the Village's capital assets, subtracting accumulated depreciation to date and the amount of remaining debt utilized to finance the acquisition of those assets.
+The increase over the prior year is primarily due to the Village receiving jurisdictional transfer of a major roadway, Bourbonnais Parkway, from the State of Illinois and therefore recording its value within the capital assets of the Village.

-Restricted net position totaled \$1,227,694 on April 30, 2020, and consists of assets restricted for economic development, public safety and street maintenance programs.
-The increase in restricted net position was the result of an increase in the revenue collected by the Motor Fuel Tax Fund during the current fiscal year.
-By comparison, unrestricted net position totaled \$2,161,326 for the year ended April 30, 2020.
+Restricted net position totaled \$1,932,436 on April 30, 2021, and consists of assets restricted for economic development, public safety and street maintenance programs.
+By comparison, unrestricted net position totaled \$482,275 for the year ended April 30, 2021.
 This total is the net accumulated result of the current and previous years' operations.
 Village operations are financed by revenues from property taxes, income taxes, sales and use taxes, charges for services and federal and state grants.